Digital Reception

 If the picture is breaking up constantly or no channels are found, the signal is too weak and will need attention, try the following:

-• Ensure that the aerial is bench-marked, or as a minimum, is a high gain type with a balun fitted.
+• Ensure that the aerial is bench-marked or, at minimum, is a high gain type with a balun fitted.

 • Check the aerial polarity (horizontal or vertical).